wintermooch/generic-digraph/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-This is a generic directional graph implementation.
+This is a generic directional graph implementation that makes use of ES6 iterators for graph traversal.

 # USAGE